Stochastic conformal flows in even dimensions: Introduction

 The primary aim of this paper is to construct stochastic analogs of conformal flows in higher dimensions.
 Since the Ricci flow is only conformal in two dimensions, we must work with a different deterministic flow, which we introduce next.

-\subsection{Q-Curvature}
+\subsection{Q-curvature}

 From now on we assume that the dimension $n$ is even. $Q$-curvature is a conformally quasi-invariant function defined on even-dimensional Riemannian manifolds.
-It was first introduced in the four-dimensional setting by Branson and {\O}rsted (\cite{BransonOrsted91}), and extended to all even dimensions by Branson (\cite{Branson92}).
+It was first introduced by Branson and Ørsted in four dimensions (\cite{BransonOrsted91}) and its properties were later developed further (see for example \cite{Branson95, BCY}), including extending it to all even dimensions.
 In low dimensions, $Q$-curvature can be expressed via an explicit formula in terms of the Riemann curvature tensor and its derivatives.
 For example, in two dimensions $Q$ is just the Gauss curvature $K$.
-In four dimensions it has the formula where $R = \tr (\Ric)$ is the Ricci scalar curvature.
+In four dimensions it has the formula where $R = \tr \Ric$ is the Ricci scalar curvature.

-The most important property of $Q$-curvature is that it satisfies an analog of Equation \ref{gauss-conformal-inv}: If $g = e^{2\phi_g} g_\mathrm{ref}$ then Here $P$ is a differential operator of order $n$ called a co-polyharmonic operator.
-We will define these operators and discuss their properties in Section \ref{conf-geo}; until then, one can think of $P_g$ abstractly as an operator which is symmetric on $L^2 (\omega_g)$ and annihilates constants.
+The most important property of $Q$-curvature is that it satisfies an analog of \eqref{gauss-conformal-inv}: If $g = e^{2\phi_g} g_\mathrm{ref}$ then (\cite{Branson95}, Corollary 1.4) Here $P$ is a differential operator of order $n$ called a co-polyharmonic operator.
+We will define these operators and discuss their properties in Section \ref{conf-geo}; until then, one can think of $P_g$ abstractly as an operator which is self-adjoint on $L^2 (\omega_g)$ and annihilates constant functions.
 There is also an analog of the conformal invariant $\omega(K)$ for $Q$-curvature.
 Let whenever this integral makes sense.
-Then it follows from Equation \ref{q-conformal-inv} that $Q(1)$ is a conformal invariant (\cite{Brendle2003}):
+Then it follows from \eqref{q-conformal-inv} that $Q(1)$ is a conformal invariant: